AmericanRedCross/americanredcross.github.com/_team/02-ashley-schmeltzer.md

 published: true
 ---

-Ashley started as a GIS Reservist providing support during major disasters and field projects.
+Ashley leads the IM team.
+She started as a GIS Reservist providing support during major disasters and field projects.
 She has a background as a technical GIS and remote sensing specialist, as well as previous experience working with her local Red Cross chapter in California and as a GIS Officer based in Turkey to support the Syrian crisis.